ibm-cloud-docs/log-analysis/provision_hipaa.md

 {:important: .important}
 {:note: .note}

-# Provision a HIPAA compliance instance
+# Provisioning a HIPAA compliance instance
 {: #provision_hipaa}

 Across every industry, organizations require tighter controls and visibility into where their data is stored and processed in the {{site.data.keyword.cloud}}.
 To manage logs for HIPAA resources by using the {{site.data.keyword.la_full_notm}} service, consider the following information: